reven0n/tp/docs/UserGuide.md

 1. Copy the file to the folder you want to use as the _home folder_ for your AddressBook.

-1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar addressbook.jar` command to run the application.<br>
+1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar nus-emp.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

-   * `list` : Lists all contacts.
+   * `contact list` : Lists all contacts.

-   * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to the Address Book.
+   * `contact add --name John Doe --email johnd@example.com` : Adds a contact named `John Doe`.

-   * `delete 3` : Deletes the 3rd contact shown in the current list.
+   * `contact delete 3` : Deletes the 3rd contact shown in the contact list.

+   * `event add --name Meeting --date 25-12-2025 14:30` : Adds an event named `Meeting`.

-   * `clear` : Deletes all contacts.
+   * `event list` : Lists all events.

+   * `event link --contact 2 --event 1` : Links the 2nd contact in the contact list to the 1st event in the event list.

    * `exit` : Exits the app.